Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ![Image showing both single ended and differential encoder connection schemes](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_encoders_01.png =600x)

-## Magnetic Encoder
+## Magnetic Shaft Encoder

-*This support is still experimental in RRF 3.4*
+*This support is available in RRF 3.5*

-The 1HCL supports SPI connected encoders (initially just the AS5047D sensing an on motor shaft magnet will be supported).
-Duet3D will supply this encoder on a Nema17 form factor PCB, designed to sense a diametrically magnetised magnet glued to the back of the motor shaft.
+The 1HCL supports the Duet3D magnetic encoder bsed on the AS5047D encoder IC.
+We supply this encoder on a Nema17 form factor PCB, designed to sense a diametrically magnetised magnet glued to the back of the motor shaft.
+We have also used this encoder board on a Nema23 motor using a printed adapter.

+Connect the encoder board to the EXP1HCL to the 10-way box connector using a 10-way straight-through ribbon cable.
+The cable length should not exceed 200mm.

-*More details to follow, including mounting pictures once further testing is completed*
+*More details to follow*

+## Linear quadrature encoder plus Magnetic Shaft Encoder

+*This support is available on an experimental basis in RRF 3.5*

+Attach and connect the magnetic shad encoder as described above.
+Connect the linear quadrature encoder to the 5-pin Molex connector as decribed above for a quadrature shaft encoder.

 # Commissioning